cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 The lib directory is the directory that we put all our source code.
 Bundler creates a starter file that is the same name as the project.
 It also created a directory by that same name.
 Inside the directory you see a file called version.rb.

-At this point I would create the inital commit to my source control system.
+At this point I would create the initial commit to my source control system.
 I use git for most of my projects.

 .. code-block:: bash

   $ git add .
-  $ git commit -m "Inital Project Create"
+  $ git commit -m "Initial Project Create"

 I usually try to keep my commits to a repository small and concise to one topic.
-I will perodicly show my commit points in the book.
+I will periodically show my commit points in the book.
 Now that we have been introduced to the basic project structure lets get on with the project.

 Creating the Board